ExgnosisClasses/JSON/README.md

-## Data for Postman class Repository
+## Data for Postman Class Repository